 - Crack the eggs in a bowl and whisk them lightly to combine the whites and yolks.

 - Distribute the beaten eggs into the wells of an ice cube tray.
-I like this silicone ice cube tray that comes with a lid.
+I like these silicone ice cube trays that come with a lid.
 You can stack them in your freezer and the lids help prevent spills. (affiliate link)

 - Once the liquid egg is frozen solid, remove them from the tray and place the cubes in a resealable bag that is labeled in the freezer.